Closest Towns: Oakridge(10 min), Eugene (30 min) or Corvallis (1.3 hrs)

 Ideal Bike: Trail Bike

 Cons: The shuttle is relatively long, and the climb is pretty hard, though more from the continuous nature than any one grueling section.
-The descent finishes on a gravel road, though it is not as annoying as it might sound.

 Need to Know: Explore the XC sections of this trail up top, particularly the spur out past Lone Wolf shelter to a fine vista at Patterson Mtn.

 Recommended Route Options

 - Shuttle; about 8 miles and 500 feet vertical (.6-3hrs).
 The vast majority of folks shuttle this rig, though TDM has not done this yet.
 There are a couple of ways to get to the top, and you can approach from the east via Rd 5817, or from the North via RD 5840, then around south side of Patterson Mtn via Rd 1714.
 (See adventure maps: Oakridge).

 - Up and back (about 18 mi, 4000ft elevation (2.5-5 hrs): If you are going to ride this hill I recommend the full out and back over climbing the logging roads.
 This effort edges toward burly, and you should expect to hike a few short turns.

 - Linkup to hardesty/sawtooth, etc**** (various length and vert, but assume 30 mi and 5000+ vert): Lawler can be linked via various sections of trails and road to Bula, Hardesty, and Sawtooth Trails.
 TDM recommends Sawtooth for a full backcountry adventure, but any would be interesting.
 It will be hard.